 Community Instructor: Kara Cullenen-O’Dea

-Create your own whimsical lightning bug that really lights up in this beginner-friendly stained glass workshop.
+Create your own Rose Plant Stake in this beginner-friendly stained glass workshop.
 Join glass artist Kara O’Dea in the Green Door Studio as she guides you step-by-step through the basics of stained glass, including cutting, grinding, and soldering sheet glass using the Tiffany copper foil method.
-Participants will also attach a small light on the back so their project will glow like a real lightning bug.

 This class is perfect for anyone curious about trying stained glass for the first time, as well as those looking to build a strong foundation and continue developing their skills.
-Each participant will complete a stained glass lightning bug, ready to hang and measuring approximately 4 × 5 inches.
+Each participant will complete a stained glass rose with stake, ready for displaying indoors or out.

 Community Instructor: Kara Cullenen-O’Dea